Baystation12/Baystation12-Lore/Kharmaan.md

 # The Kharmaan Ascent

 The Kharmaan Ascent *(singular Kharmaan, plural Kharmaani)* is an interstellar power located in neighbouring space to the Skrell.
-The full extent of their territory is unknown, as it abuts the intergalactic gulf and Humanity is walled off from it by a narrow buffer of several Skrellian systems.
-Access to Ascent space is solely afforded through a series of interdicted DMZ systems littered with the debris of space battles both ancient and modern, and their borders are policed by breathtakingly violent and reactionary automated military squadrons.
-They are enormously advanced, insectoid in appearance, and number amongst the most vicious and violent aliens Humanity has ever encountered.
+The full extent of their territory is unknown, as it abuts the intergalactic gulf and Humanity is walled off from it by a narrow buffer of several Skrellian systems, and DMZ zones.

 ## Physiology and Biology